chris-krenz/504-geospatial-project/README.md

 docker-compose up --build
 ```

-## Running with Python Installation
+## Running with Python Installation (for benchmarker and interactive app)

 ### Dependencies

 Additional information about installing Python can be found here: https://www.python.org/downloads/

-(Recommend Python 3.10, though later versions will likely work as well.)
+(Strongly recommend Python 3.11, though later versions will likely work as well.)

 Run the following setup a virtual environment in the root directory.